davidgf/blog/posts/2018-04-05-canary-deployments-of-lambda-functions-in-serverless-apps.md

   - DavidGarcia
 ---

-Deployments in Serverless apps usually involves updating some of our Lambda functions, which is a one-step process where we replace our functions' code for new shiny versions.
+Deployments in Serverless apps usually involve updating some of our Lambda functions, which is a one-step process where we replace our functions' code for new shiny versions.
 We build tests enough to be confident that we are not introducing any bug and we don't break anything.
 We even publish the update in different stages to check how it behaves in the cloud.
 However, a tingling runs down our spine every time we release to production, since we are not a 100% sure that we won't bump into an integration error or that we did not overlook any edge case.
 Fear no more, the [Canary Deployments Plugin](https://github.com/davidgf/serverless-plugin-canary-deployments) is your safety net.

 ## Lambda Weighted Aliases + CodeDeploy = Peace of mind